 Riverside headquartered in Tel Aviv offers a remote recording solution for enterprise teams.
 It is presented as an easy way for teams to record professional-grade video content and podcasts, from anywhere.

-Riverside is a robust audio and video recording platform that enables podcasters and media agencies to record remote interviews with studio-level quality.
 It enables users to upload videos and audio even while they are in recording mode and proceed to download those recordings within seconds.

 It allows users to invite up to 8 guests, who can join the videos right from their Chrome Browsers.
 The recorded podcasts and videos can also be converted into text within seconds with the help of an embedded automated transcription facility.